areee/dart_kassakuitti_cli/README.md

 ### Help

-If you want to get all available commands, you can just type:
+If you want to get all the available commands, you can just type:

 ```
 dart run bin/dart_kassakuitti_cli.dart help